History of creation, fundamentals of activity, organizational structure.

 One of the priority areas of military construction within the Organization is military-technical cooperation, regulated by the 2000 Special Agreement.
 As the main principle of this cooperation, a preferential regime of mutual deliveries of military products between the CSTO member states at prices set by them for their own armed forces, as well as law enforcement agencies and special services, is provided for.

-In order to address issues of military-economic cooperation, an Interstate Commission for Military-Economic Cooperation has been established and is successfully operating, composed of the Deputy Prime Ministers of the CSTO member states responsible for this sector of work, and headed by the Deputy Prime Minister of the Russian Federation.
-As part of its activities, work continued on the development of cooperative ties between defense enterprises of the member states and the defense industries of the Russian Federation, and the establishment of service centers for the maintenance and repair of weapons and military equipment in the CSTO member states.
-Cooperation projects between the member states of the Organization are implemented on a bilateral and multilateral basis.
+In order to address issues of military-economic cooperation, an Interstate Commission for Military-Economic Cooperation has been established and is successfully operating, composed of the Deputy Prime Ministers of the CSTO member States responsible for this sector of work, and headed by the Deputy Prime Minister of the Russian Federation ((now – Yuri Ivanovich Borisov).
+As part of its activities, work continued on the development of cooperative ties between defense enterprises of the member States and the defense industries of the Russian Federation, and the establishment of service centers for the maintenance and repair of weapons and military equipment in the CSTO member States.
+Cooperation projects between the member States of the Organization are implemented on a bilateral and multilateral basis.

 Countering modern security challenges and threats.

-In matters of countering the contemporary challenges and threats to the collective security of the CSTO, priority is given to the fight against international terrorism and extremism, drug trafficking, illegal migration and human trafficking, criminal and destructive activities in the information space.
+In matters of countering the contemporary challenges and threats to the CSTO collective security, priority is given to the fight against international terrorism and extremism, drug trafficking, illegal migration and human trafficking, criminal and destructive activities in the information space.

-Under the auspices of the Coordination Council of the Heads of the Competent Authorities for Combating Illicit Drug Trafficking (CACIDT), the CSTO has been running the Regional Canal anti-drug operation since 2003.
-During this time, about 335 tons of drugs were seized during the operations, including more than 16 tons of heroin, 5 tons of cocaine, 52 tons of hashish, 6 tons of synthetic drugs, as well as over 12,000 firearms.
+Under the auspices of the Coordination Council of the Heads of the Competent Authorities for Combating Illicit Drug Trafficking (CCBCD), since 2003 the CSTO has been running the Regional “Channel” anti-drug operation.
+During this time, more than 428 tons of drugs were seized during the operations, including more than 18 tons of heroin.
+6,351 drug groups were identified and neutralized.

-Responsibility for the coordination of joint actions of the member states in the field of emergency response is assigned to the Emergency Coordination Council established in 2007 of the CSTO member states (CCES CSTO).
+Responsibility for the coordination of joint actions of the member States in the field of emergency response is assigned to established in 2007 the Emergency Coordination Council of the CSTO member States (ECC CSTO).

 Since 2008, the Coordination Council of the Heads of the Competent Authorities of the CSTO Member States on Combating Illegal Migration (CIM) has been working effectively in the framework of the CSTO.

-Since 2008, operational preventive measures have been conducted in the CSTO format as part of Operation Nelegal, aimed at identifying and preventing violations of migration legislation, including by citizens of third countries.
+Since 2008, operational preventive measures in the CSTO format as part of operation “Illegal” have been conducted, aimed at identifying and preventing violations of migration legislation, including by citizens of third countries.

 Information space security

-In December 2014, the CSTO Collective Security Council decided to establish a Collective Security Treaty Organization Coordinating Center for Computer Emergency Response (CER) consultation center.
+In December 2014, the CSTO Collective Security Council decided to establish a Collective Security Treaty Organization Coordinating Center for Computer Emergency Response (CCC).
 As part of its activities, the list of the most important objects of the national information infrastructure is being finalized, the security of which requires joint monitoring.
 The exchange of information about cyber attacks has been established.

 An important task of the CSTO is the training and retraining of specialists in all areas of its activities.
-Every year, about 1,500 people from member states of the Organization study on preferential terms or free of charge at universities of the Ministry of Defense, Ministry of Internal Affairs, Ministry of Emergency Situations, Federal Security Service of the Russian Federation.
-On similar conditions, students from the CSTO countries are trained in specialized universities of Armenia, Belarus and Kazakhstan.
+Every year, about 1,500 people from the member States of the Organization study on preferential terms or free of charge at universities of the Ministry of Defense, Ministry of Internal Affairs, Ministry of Emergency Situations, Federal Security Service of the Russian Federation.
+On similar conditions, students from the CSTO countries are trained in specialized universities of the Republics of Armenia, Belarus and Kazakhstan.

-In December 2010, by the decision of the CSTO CSTO, the Parliamentary Assembly was included in the CSTO Charter as an inter-parliamentary cooperation body.
-The main form of work of the Parliamentary Assembly are plenary meetings, which are held, as a rule, at least once a year.
+In December 2010, by the Decision of the CSTO CSC, the Parliamentary Assembly was included in the CSTO Charter as an inter-parliamentary cooperation body.
+The main form of work of the Parliamentary Assembly is plenary meetings, which are held, as a rule, at least once a year.
 Extraordinary plenary sessions may be convened by the PA Council of the CSTO.

 The activities of the Parliamentary Assembly are organized by its Chairman and the Council, consisting of the heads of parliaments (heads of chambers of parliaments).
 At present, the Council is headed by the Chairman of the State Duma of the Federal Assembly of the Russian Federation V.V.
 Volodin.